microsoft/vscode-docs/docs/languages/javascript.md

 This enables type checking for all JavaScript files in the project.
 You can use `// @ts-nocheck` to disable type checking per file.

 JavaScript type checking requires TypeScript 2.3.
-If you are unsure what version of TypeScript is currently active in your workspace, simply run the **TypeScript: Select TypeScript Version** command to check.
-You must have a .js/.ts file open in an Editor to run this command.
+If you are unsure what version of TypeScript is currently active in your workspace, run the **TypeScript: Select TypeScript Version** command to check.
+You must have a `.js/.ts` file open in the editor to run this command.
 If you open a TypeScript file, the version appears in the lower right corner.

 ### Global Variables and Type Checking